department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/when-to-file/pre-discharge-claim/file-while-overseas.md

 <spand id="stationed-emea">

 ### In Europe, Africa, or the Middle East
-If you're separating from any station in Europe, Northern Africa, or the Middle East, please contact our office at <a href="mailto:GermanyBDD.vbapit@va.gov">GermanyBDD.vbapit@va.gov</a> for detailed instructions based on your location.
+If you're separating from any station in Europe, Africa, or the Middle East, please contact our office at <a href="mailto:GermanyBDD.vbapit@va.gov">GermanyBDD.vbapit@va.gov</a> for detailed instructions based on your location.